Efficient Zeroth-Order Federated Finetuning of Language Models on Resource-Constrained Devices: Introduction

 \section{Introduction}

-LLMs are demonstrating high performance in various machine learning tasks, including next-token prediction and text classification.
+Large Language Models (LLMs) are demonstrating high performance in various machine learning tasks, including next-token prediction and text classification ~\citep{brown2020language,touvron2023llama,zhang2022opt,wu2023bloomberggpt,zhang2022opt}.
 Despite their popularity, these models are very costly to train in terms of required data, computation, and memory resources.
-The current trend is thus to train such large models over the coarse of few months using highly specialized hardware and large set of "public" data and then finetune them over specific tasks in hand using transfer learning techniques.
-However, this demands access to the finetuning data, which might be only available at the edge devices/users due to privacy requirements.
-Finetuning in a federated \cite{mcmahan2017communication} manner on the edge offers adaptability to the data available on these devices while reducing the risk of private data exposure.

-Although it offers less training time compared to training from scratch, finetuning is still a computationally demanding task, especially in terms of memory usage.
-It is hence of most importance to reduce the resource footprint of finetuning, as many edge devices, e.g. IoT devices, have very limited resources to offer \cite{Survey_2, pfeiffer2023federated}. \ac{PEFT} techniques such as LoRA~\cite{hu2022lora} reduce the memory requirements for storing gradients.
-However, this still results in a large memory footprint for inputs with long context length.
-For example, finetuning RoBERTa-large \cite{roberta_cite} on a dataset with context length $256$ requires memory about $\SI{4}{\giga \byte}$.
-This is because the activations should still be stored in memory to perform the backpropagation.
+The current trend is to pre-train large models for extended periods on highly specialized hardware using large collections of public data, followed by task-specific finetuning.
+In many real-world deployments, however, the data required for finetuning is distributed across multiple devices and cannot be centralized due to privacy and regulatory constraints.
+Federated learning ~\citep{mcmahan2017communication} provides a framework for collaborative fine-tuning across multiple devices, allowing the model to benefit from diverse, decentralized data while preserving user privacy.